NVIDIA/spark-rapids/docs/dev/shimplify.md

 ```

 The content inside the tags `spark-rapids-shim-json-lines` is in the [JSON Lines][4] format where
-each line is an extensible object with the Shim metadata currently consisting just of the Spark
+each line is an extensible object with the shim metadata currently consisting just of the Spark
 build dependency version.
 The top object in the comment, the minimum version in the comment
 intuitively represents the first version of Spark requiring shimming in the plugin, albeit it might
 not be the original one as support for older Spark releases is eventually dropped.
 This `buildver`